Middle High German literature: Religious narrative

 The Ezzolied (before 1064), the first literary work of the MHG period, is a strophic work of salvation history from the Creation to the Crucifixion.
 The other poems from the first century of this period are likewise designed to present biblical material to a lay audience, and range from "biblical ballads" — short poems on individual biblical episodes — to longer retellings of complete Old Testament books.
 Many of these are collected in manuscript compilations, of which the most notable is the Vorau manuscript, with a dozen Biblical pieces.
 This includes poems by Ava, the earliest known female poet writing in German.

+Historien der alden E is a summary of the Old Testament in verse form.